THARANINARAYANAN/PRODIGU_DS_04/README.md

-# PRODIGY_DS_04
+# PRODIGY_DS_03
-TASK - 4
+TASK - 3
-Task : Analyze and visualize sentiment patterns in social media data to understand public opinion and attitudes towards specific topics or brands.
+Task : Task : Build a decision tree classifier to predict whether a customer will purchase a product or service based on their demographic and behavioral data.
+Use a dataset such as the Bank Marketing dataset from the UCI Machine Learning Repository.